-At the southern tip of Nisene Marks is a small ravine that contains a little patch of old-growth redwoods, part of a small property known as Marcel's Forest that was added to the park in 1997.
+At the southern tip of Nisene Marks is a little patch of old-growth redwoods in a small ravine, part of a property known as Marcel's Forest that was added to the park in 1997.
 Five big trees are scattered throughout the ravine, growing among smaller redwoods.
 The short Old Growth Loop Trail circles around the ravine, providing an easy and interesting loop hike.

 The old-growth trees are a dull brown color and tend to be somewhat gnarled, lacking the strikingly arrow-straight trunks that normally characterize old-growth redwoods.
 Overall the grove isn't nearly as impressive or scenic as the old-growth groves at Big Basin, Henry Cowell, or even Heritage Grove.